scobru/shogun-core/API.md

 ## Overview

-Comprehensive API documentation for Shogun Core v1.9.4 with unified type system and consistent authentication interfaces.
+Comprehensive API documentation for Shogun Core with unified type system and consistent authentication interfaces.

+### Recent Improvements

+- Type consistency across all plugins: unified `AuthResult` and `SignUpResult`
+- Typed event system with `ShogunEventMap` for safer listeners
+- OAuth hardening: PKCE support, improved Google flow, richer user profile
+- Simplified public surface area to focus on core auth + GunDB storage
+- Password recovery via security questions retained and documented

+Note: This file is the single source of truth for Shogun Core docs.
+The former `LLM.md` has been merged here for consistency and maintenance.

 ## Core Components